 - Marketing and publicity of the workshop.

-- Limit participation to 100 individuals to allow for maximum interactivity.
+- Restrict participant number to limits set by ACRL to allow for maximum interactivity.

 - One full-day workshop at the Host’s site.